pontem-network/dove/README.md

 ```

 Features:
-* check source code files while editing with the official compiler
+* check source code files with the official compiler on-the-fly

 For the corresponding VSCode extension, see https://marketplace.visualstudio.com/items?itemName=damirka.move-ide